OxalisCommunity/Oxalis-AS4/docs/peppol-test-bed/index.md

 }
 ```

-The file that your AP received from the Test bed should look like this:
+The file that your AP received from the Test bed should look similar to this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>